Frequently Asked Questions

 Can we visit the school?

-Tours are held three times per term on Friday mornings following Assembly.
-Bookings are essential.
-To book a tour, please complete our Enrolment Enquiry form and select your preferred tour date.
+To book a tour, please complete our Enrolment Enquiry form.
 Our Enrolments Coordinator will then contact you to confirm your booking.

 How many young people attend the school?